 The whaleship was designated a National Historic Landmark by order of the Secretary of the Interior in 1966, and she is also a recipient of the coveted World Ship Trust Award.
 Since her arrival at Mystic Seaport more than 20 million visitors have walked her decks.
 Where once she hunted and processed whales for profit, her purpose now is to tell an important part of our nation’s history and the lessons that history has for current generations.

 At Mystic Seaport the Charles W. Morgan has been given a new lease on life; however, her future vitality depends on continual preservation.
 A major program of restoration and preservation was begun in 1968 to repair her structurally, and during the course of this work, it was decided to restore her to the rig of a double-topsail bark, which she carried from 1867 through the end of her whaling career.
 She appears as she was during most of her active career.

 In January 1974, after removal from her former sand and mud berth, she was hauled out on the lift dock in the Henry B. duPont Preservation Shipyard for inspection and hull work as needed.
 Her hull proved to be in remarkably good condition, with only a new false keel, shoe and some planking being required.

-In the fall of 2008, the Morgan returned to the Museum’s shipyard for a multi-year restoration.
+In November, 2008 the Morgan returned to the Museum’s shipyard for restoration.
 The project has renewed areas of the vessel from the waterline down to her keel and also addressed the bow and stern.
-The Morgan will be launched July 21, 2013 and in the late spring of 2014 will embark on her 38th Voyage to historic ports in New England.
-When she returns to Mystic Seaport in August 2014, the Morgan will return to her berth at Chubb’s Wharf and resume her role as an exhibit and flagship of the Museum.
+The whaleship was re-launched on July 21, 2013 and will embark on her 38th Voyage to historic ports of New England in the summer of 2014, engaging communities with their maritime heritage and raising awareness about the changing perception about whales.
+Where once the Morgan’s cargo was whale oil and baleen, today her cargo is knowledge.